simon-smart88/disagapp/README.md

 ```

 - Document the function using `{roxygen2}` tags - see other functions in the `R/` directory for examples.
-- Create a test file in the `tests/testthat/` directory called `test-fit_improved.R` and add tests that check the error handling checks function correctly and that the function produces the desired results.
+- Open the `test-fit_improved.R` file in the `tests/testthat/` directory and add tests that check the error handling checks function correctly and that the function produces the desired results.
 - You can find various example data objects in `tests/testthat/helper_data.R` that may help to test the function.
 - Document the package using `devtools::document()` and then install with `devtools::install()`
 - Open the test file and click the "Run Tests" in the top right of the window pane.